 The link between governance costs and synergies

-In Chapter 2 we distinguished between those synergies that require modification (Consolidation and Customization) and those that do not (Combination and Connection).
+In Section 2 we distinguished between those synergies that require modification (Consolidation and Customization) and those that do not (Combination and Connection).
 A key premise in our approach to corporate strategy decisions is that the governance costs of collaboration between independent businesses will typically be higher for synergies that need modification or are one-sided.
 There is a robust body of evidence from carefully conducted research studies that supports this premise.

 To see the logic for this premise, consider the following: failures of cooperation (i.e., incentive misalignment) typically occur in situations in which one party comes to depend significantly on another.
 For instance: